VaheAA/vaheAA/README.md

 Front-End Developer
 -----------------------

-Front-End Web Developer with 1+ years of work experience with such technologies as HTML/CSS/JavaScript, Vue and React.
+Front-End Web Developer with over 1,5 years of work experience with such technologies as HTML/CSS/JavaScript, Vue and React.

 *   🌍  I'm based in Yerevan
 *   🖥️  See my work on [My Humble Website](https://vahe-abovyan.me/), [Upwork](http://upwork.com/freelancers/~01567a27390ce8c5f1) and here, on GitHub.